hnykda/wifi-heatmapper/README.md

 ## Prerequisites

-- macOS (tested on Apple M2, Sonoma 14.5)
+- macOS (tested on Apple M2, Sequoia 15)
 - `npm` and `iperf3` installed (can be installed via `brew install npm iperf3`)

 ## Installation